Louis Leakey

 Louis Seymour Bazett Leakey (7 August 1903 – 1 October 1972) was a Kenyan-British palaeoanthropologist and archaeologist whose work was important in demonstrating that humans evolved in Africa, particularly through discoveries made at Olduvai Gorge with his wife, fellow palaeoanthropologist Mary Leakey.
 Having established a programme of palaeoanthropological inquiry in eastern Africa, he also motivated many future generations to continue this scholarly work.
 Several members of the Leakey family became prominent scholars themselves.

 Another of Leakey's legacies stems from his role in fostering field research of primates in their natural habitats, which he saw as key to understanding human evolution.
 He personally focused on three female researchers, Jane Goodall, Dian Fossey, and Birutė Galdikas, calling them "The Trimates."
 Each went on to become an important scholar in the field of primatology.
 Leakey also encouraged and supported many other PhD candidates, most notably from the University of Cambridge.
-As well, Leakey played a role in creating organizations for future research in Africa and for protecting wildlife there.
+As well, Leakey played a role in creating organisations for future research in Africa and for protecting wildlife there.

 Background

-Louis's parents, Harry (1868–1940) and Mary (May) Bazett Leakey (died 1948), were Church of England missionaries in British East Africa (now Kenya).
+Leakey's parents, Harry (1868–1940) and Mary (May) Bazett Leakey (died 1948), were Church of England missionaries in British East Africa (now Kenya).
 Harry was the son of James Shirley Leakey (1824–1871), one of the eleven children of the portrait painter James Leakey.
 Harry Leakey was assigned to an established post of the Church Mission Society among the Kikuyu at Kabete, in the highlands north of Nairobi.
 The station was at that time a hut and two tents.
-Louis's earliest home had an earthen floor, a leaky thatched roof, rodents and insects, and no heating system except for charcoal braziers.
+Leakey's earliest home had an earthen floor, a leaky thatched roof, rodents and insects, and no heating system except for charcoal braziers.
 The facilities slowly improved over time.
-The mission, a center of activity, set up a clinic in one of the tents, and later a girls' school.
+The mission, a centre of activity, set up a clinic in one of the tents, and later a girls' school.
 Harry was working on a translation of the Bible into the Gikuyu language.
 He had a distinguished career in the CMS, becoming canon of the station.

-Louis had a younger brother, Douglas, and two older sisters, Gladys and Julia.
+Leakey had a younger brother, Douglas, and two older sisters, Gladys and Julia.
 Both sisters married missionaries: Gladys married Leonard Beecher, Anglican Bishop of Mombasa and then Archbishop of East Africa from 1960 to 1970; Julia married Lawrence Barham, the second Bishop of Rwanda and Burundi from 1964 to 1966; their son Ken Barham was later the Bishop of Cyangugu in Rwanda.